 A byproduct of this approach is better engagement among high-risk employees.
 When these employees don’t feel singled out and can instead focus on their health goals in a trusted environment, employees engage with health coaches more frequently.

 Another emerging trend is using wellness as a continuation of care.
-When employees are recovering from a major surgery or treatment, health coaches can help them adopt lifestyle changes that keep them well and reduce time away from work.
+When employees are recovering from major surgery or treatment, health coaches can help them adopt lifestyle changes that keep them well and reduce time away from work.
 Over time, this element of health coaching can reduce readmissions or complications following medical treatment.

 Two elements are consistent in successful programs: spousal participation and offering incentives for participation.
 However, there’s new insight into why these drive success.